Exxon and Papua New Guinea should return to LNG negotiating table, says Total CEO

-ABERDEEN, Scotland, Feb 6 (Reuters) - Exxon Mobil Corp and the Papua New Guinea government must return to the negotiating table so that a $13 billion expansion of gas production can proceed, the head of French oil major Total , a partner in the plan, said on Thursday.
+ABERDEEN, Scotland (Reuters) - Exxon Mobil Corp (XOM.N) and the Papua New Guinea government must return to the negotiating table so that a $13 billion expansion of gas production can proceed, the head of French oil major Total (TOTF.PA), a partner in the plan, said on Thursday.

-The other agreement, with Total, was sealed last September.
+The other agreement, with Total (TOTF.PA), was sealed last September.
 It is intended that gas from the two fields would be processed at an expansion of the existing Exxon-operated PNG LNG plant in Port Moresby.

 “Our project is joint with that of Exxon,” Total CEO Patrick Pouyanne told reporters after Total reported full-year results on Thursday.
 “There is a need for an agreement and the PNG government is aware of that.